phatcher/Meerkat.NameParser/README.md

 * Bob Smith -> (GF) : Using the heuristic that without any other information the last token is the Family name and others are Given names
 * Bob George Smith -> (GGF) : Same as above
-* Bob Smith-Johnson -> (GF) : The hypen binds to two family name parts together, then the GF heuristic applies
+* Bob Smith-Johnson -> (GF) : The hyphen binds to two family name parts together, then the GF heuristic applies
-* Jean-Paul Gautier -> (GF) : First heuristic except the hypen binding working for given names, BTW we ignore whitespace around the hyphen so "Jean - Paul Gautier" etc would parse the same way.
+* Jean-Paul Gautier -> (GF) : First heuristic except the hyphen binding working for given names, BTW we ignore whitespace around the hyphen so "Jean - Paul Gautier" etc would parse the same way.

 When we analyse the input string we create Symbols which implement IToken